maevadevs/Go-Developer-Foundation/05-Interfaces/readme.md

 type spanishBot struct{}
 ```

-- They are very similar to each other
+- They are both *bots* so they are very similar to each other
 - The following functions would probably be different for each bot
-  - NOTE: For receiver, when the instance variable is not being used in the function, we can remove it
+  - **NOTE: For receiver functions, when the instance variable is not being used in the function, we can remove it**

 ```go
 func (englishBot) getGreeting() string {